alerta/alerta-contrib/plugins/msteams/README.md

     }
 ]
 ```
+### Regex support

+If the value of an attribute is prefixed with __=~__ the expression will be evaluated as RegEx.

-If all attributes of an alarm are matched for multiple mappings,
+If all attributes of the alert are matched for multiple mappings,
-the alarm is sent to each matching channel.
+the alert is sent to each matching channel.

 The `MS_TEAMS_SUMMARY_FMT` configuration variable is a Jinja2 template